mhoehle/hoehleatsu.github.io/_posts/2017-06-22-interpretcis.md

 Schrödinger's cat...
 To keep things very sketchy: The width of the interval gives you an indication of your estimation certainty, but the particular values are hard to interpret - except maybe as the critical limits in a corresponding hypothesis test.
+The later can loosely be interpreted as the range of parameters consistent with the data, where *consistency* is defined by a pre-defined type-I error probability.

 **[Client]:** I'm sorry, but this is **useless**!
 You suggest to follow a common statistical protocol, you compute some numbers, but these numbers don't